 This double portrait was painted in 1820, just after Goya had recovered from a serious illness.
-It was a token of gratitude and included this inscription at the bottom: "Goya thanks his friend Arrieta for the sureness and care with which he saved his life from the serious and dangerous illness at the end of the year 1819 at the age of seventy-three.
+A token of gratitude, it includes this inscription in Spanish at the bottom, translated here in English: "Goya thanks his friend Arrieta for the sureness and care with which he saved his life from the serious and dangerous illness at the end of the year 1819 at the age of seventy-three.
 Painted in 1820."

 In this poignant self-portrait, Goya portrays himself as an aged, dying man being nursed by Dr. Arrieta.
 Wearing a gray dressing robe, and appearing pale and feverish, Goya clutches the bedsheet with his left hand while his right hand rests limply on it.
-He is tenderly supported in an upright position by Dr. Arrieta who sits behind him and firmly offers his patient a glassful of medicine.
+Dr. Arrieta tenderly supports him in an upright position and firmly offers his patient a glassful of medicine.